Dragon Legal in 2026: What It Costs, What It Runs On, and the Best Alternative

 Mac users should switch.
 There's simply no version of Dragon Legal Anywhere for macOS.
 If you're on a Mac, you need a different tool.

 Solo practitioners should switch.
-The $45/month price point doesn't make sense for a solo when $9.99/month alternatives provide the same legal vocabulary accuracy without cloud exposure.
-There's no enterprise licensing arrangement to take advantage of, and no IT team to manage the vendor compliance review.
+A roughly $540 annual Dragon quote is hard to justify when a $247 per year on-device alternative covers the same legal vocabulary need without the cloud step.
+There is no enterprise licensing arrangement to take advantage of, and no IT team to manage the vendor review.

 Privacy-first firms should switch.
 If your practice handles particularly sensitive matters, or if your firm has made a commitment to minimizing third-party data exposure, on-device processing is the only architecture that supports that commitment at the dictation layer.